SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Potocki-Shaffer syndrome

-A mutation resulting in the deletion of the ALX4 gene causes a condition called Potocki-Shaffer syndrome.
-People with this condition have enlarged parietal foramina (described above) and multiple noncancerous bone tumors (osteochondromas).
-Other signs and symptoms seen in some people with Potocki-Shaffer syndrome include intellectual disability, developmental delay, distinctive facial features, vision problems, and defects in the heart, kidneys, and urinary tract.
+Certain genetic changes that affect the ALX4 gene are associated with a condition called Potocki-Shaffer syndrome.
+This condition affects the development of the bones, brain, and other tissues.
+Characteristic bone abnormalities include enlarged parietal foramina and multiple noncancerous bone tumors (osteochondromas).
+Other signs and symptoms seen in people with Potocki-Shaffer syndrome include intellectual disabilities, developmental delays, and distinctive facial features.

 More About This Health Condition